fizzed/stork/examples/hello-server-play/README.md

 Stork example project demonstrating the following:

  - PlayFramework-based app that uses sbt-based custom build/run system
- - Demos use of stork-play-assembly to package tarball into canonical java app layout
+ - Demos use of stork sbt plugin for play to package tarball into canonical java app layout

-To run this example:

- - Install stork so its available on your PATH
+Please see main stork README.md for info on this example app.